-Resource Program (Mrs. Ileana Duman)
+Resource Program (Mrs. Jeanette Nieves)

 The Resource program at ICCS is a remedial program in Reading and offered to students in grades 1 through 8 who are eligible to receive Exceptional Student Education services.
-In order to be eligible for participation, the student must have a current psychoeducational evaluation.
+To be eligible for participation, the student must have a current psychoeducational evaluation.